Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ####Level

+The default level (INFO) sends a moderate amount of information on the program's progress to the terminal window.
+DEBUG gives more, and the other options give less.

 ####Log completion times

 Writes names of operations and completion times for each to the terminal screen.

+####Send to log file

+Information printed to the screen will also be saved in a log file in the output directory.

 #5\.
 Using the Circuitscape for ArcGIS Toolbox (Windows only)